-2020-002 Accounting System
+2021-002 Accounting System

-During my audit procedures, I noted the accounting system omitted a fire department bank account and its transactions for the year in accordance with accounting principles generally accepted in the United States of America (GAAP).
+During our audit procedures, we noted the accounting system omitted a fire department bank account and its transactions for the year in accordance with accounting principles generally accepted in the United States of America (GAAP).

 Management should have controls in place to ensure all bank accounts are included in the accounting system and no employee can open and administer a bank account in the name of the City.